 Following the acquisitions of GAS-seven Ltd. and GAS-eight Ltd., the Partnership assumed \$122,292 and \$124,141 of indebtedness drawn on July 25, 2016 under the term loan facility to refinance the existing indebtedness of \$124,000 and \$127,080 for GAS-seven Ltd. and GAS-eight Ltd., respectively.
 Each aforementioned refinancing was considered an extinguishment of the existing debt facility.
 Consequently, the unamortized loan fees of \$5,637 were written off to profit or loss for the year ended December 31, 2016.
 On November 13, 2018, \$25,940 was drawn under the revolving credit facility, which was repaid on December 12, 2018.
-The balance outstanding for the entities owned by the Partnership as of December 31, 2018 is \$216,169 under the term loan that is repayable in six semi-annual installments of \$7,566 each and a balloon payment of \$170,773 due together with the last installment in July 2021, while the balance outstanding under the revolving credit facility is nil and can be repaid and redrawn at any time until December 31, 2020.
+The balance outstanding for the entities owned by the Partnership as of December 31, 2019 is \$201,037 under the term loan that is repayable in four semi-annual installments of \$7,566 each and a balloon payment of \$170,773 due together with the last installment in July 2021, while the balance outstanding under the revolving credit facility is nil and can be repaid and redrawn at any time until December 31, 2020.
 Amounts drawn bear interest at LIBOR plus a margin.

-(d) GAS-eleven Ltd., GAS-thirteen Ltd. and GAS-fourteen facility
+(c) GAS-eleven Ltd., GAS-twelve Ltd., GAS-thirteen Ltd. and GAS-fourteen facility

-Following the acquisitions of GAS-eleven Ltd. on May 3, 2017, GAS-thirteen Ltd. on July 3, 2017 and GAS-fourteen Ltd. on April 26, 2018, the Partnership assumed \$151,423, \$155,005 and \$143,622 of outstanding indebtedness of the acquired entities, respectively, under a debt financing agreement dated October 16, 2015 with 14 international banks, with Citibank N.A.
+Following the acquisitions of GAS-eleven Ltd. on May 3, 2017, GAS-thirteen Ltd. on July 3, 2017, GAS-fourteen Ltd. on April 26, 2018 and GAS-twelve Ltd. on April 1, 2019, the Partnership assumed \$151,423, \$155,005, \$143,622 and \$134,107 of outstanding indebtedness of the acquired entities, respectively, under a debt financing agreement dated October 16, 2015 with 14 international banks, with Citibank N.A.
 London Branch and Nordea Bank AB, London Branch acting as agents on behalf of the other finance parties.
 The financing is backed by the Export Import Bank of Korea ("KEXIM") and the Korea Trade Insurance Corporation ("K-Sure"), who are either directly lending or providing cover for over 60% of the facility (the "October 2015 Facility").

-The loan agreement with GAS-eleven Ltd., with respect to the GasLog Greece provided for four tranches of \$51,257, \$25,615, \$24,991 and \$61,104, while the loan agreements with GAS-thirteen Ltd. and GAS-fourteen Ltd., with respect to the GasLog Geneva and the GasLog Gibraltar, respectively, each provided for four tranches of \$50,544, \$25,258, \$24,643 and \$60,252.
-Under the terms of the agreement, each drawing under the first three tranches would be repaid in 24 consecutive semi-annual equal installments commencing six months after the actual deliveries of the GasLog Greece, the GasLog Geneva and the GasLog Gibraltar, respectively, according to a 12-year profile.
-Each drawing under the fourth tranche would be repaid in 20 consecutive semi-annual equal installments commencing six months after the according to a 20-year profile, with a balloon payment together with the final installment.
-On March 22, 2016, \$162,967 was drawn down to partially finance the delivery of the GasLog Greece, while on September 26, 2016 and on October 25, 2016, \$160,697 was drawn down on each date to partially finance the deliveries of the GasLog Geneva and the GasLog Gibraltar, respectively.
-The aggregate balance outstanding for the entities owned by the Partnership as of December 31, 2018 is \$409,970.
+The loan agreements with GAS-eleven Ltd. and GAS-twelve Ltd., with respect to the GasLog Greece and the GasLog Glasgow, respectively, provided for four tranches of \$51,257, \$25,615, \$24,991 and \$61,104, while the loan agreements with GAS-thirteen Ltd. and GAS-fourteen Ltd., with respect to the GasLog Geneva and the GasLog Gibraltar, respectively, each provided for four tranches of \$50,544, \$25,258, \$24,643 and \$60,252.
+Under the terms of the agreement, each drawing under the first three tranches would be repaid in 24 consecutive semi-annual equal installments commencing six months after the actual deliveries of the GasLog Greece, the GasLog Glasgow, the GasLog Geneva and the GasLog Gibraltar, respectively, according to a 12-year profile.
+Each drawing under the fourth tranche would be repaid in 20 consecutive semi-annual equal installments commencing six months after the actual delivery of the relevant vessel according to a 20-year profile, with a balloon payment together with the final installment.
+On March 22, 2016 and on June 24, 2016, \$162,967 was drawn down on each date to partially finance the delivery of the GasLog Greece and the GasLog Glasgow, respectively, while on September 26, 2016 and on October 25, 2016, \$160,697 was drawn down on each date to partially finance the deliveries of the GasLog Geneva and the GasLog Gibraltar, respectively.
+The aggregate balance outstanding for the entities owned by the Partnership as of December 31, 2019 is \$498,223.
 Amounts drawn under each applicable tranche bear interest at LIBOR plus a margin.